 For something extraordinary, you can take a 20-minute scenic helicopter flight over the striking alpine landscape of Cradle Mountain with Cradle Mountain Helicopters.
 The flight takes you Dove and Crater Lakes to the stunning Fury Gorge and then over the plateau from where you can see the entire southwest mountain range, including Tasmania’s highest peak, Mount Ossa, and the famous Overland Track, before returning via the Twisted Lakes and Dove Lake.

 The landscape will be even more jaw-dropping during the autumn foliage display, known as the turning of the fargus in Tasmania.
 Fargus is Tasmania’s only native deciduous tree that changes colour to golden and orange in mid-autumn.
 So if you are visiting Cradle Mountain in April-May, consider the Fagus Helicopter Tour.

-The helipad is located just north of the Cradle Mountain Visitor Centre and if you are staying at Cradle Mountain hotel, you can book your flight at reception.
-The cost of a 20-minute flight is $275 per adult (minimum 2 paying adults), and $150 per child.
+The helipad is located just north of the Cradle Mountain Visitor Centre, and if you are staying at the Cradle Mountain hotel, you can book your flight at reception.
+The cost of a 20-minute flight is $275 per adult (minimum two paying adults) and $150 per child.